 Lofoten is included in the multi-pitch rock climbing in Europe guidebook.
 Though this book doesn’t include any routes it describes the climbing at Lofoten in great detail, along with many great photographs.
 Further information is then given about practical information about how to get there, where to stay, when to go, rock quality and routes, and the type of gear required for climbing at Lofoten.
 Buy this multi-pitch rock climbing in Europe guidebook from our shop.

 The best time to climb at Lofoten is during the summer months of June, July and August.
 During this time the weather usually is stable, coupled with the added advantage of having sunlight 24 hours per day, you can start climbing whenever you want.Getting to Lofoten is a major undertaking in itself, as it is a long way from the rest of Europe.
 Ideally it makes sense to go for at least 2 weeks and longer if possible.
-The routes to the island are from Bodo, where you can either fly onto Svolvaer, or hire a car and catch the ferry to Svolvaer.
+Access to the Lofoten islands is via Bodo, where you can either fly into Svolvaer, or hire a car and catch the ferry to Svolvaer.
 An internal flight is required to get to Bodo, and these are available from Oslo, Bergen or Trondheim airports.
 The Lofoten Rock guidebook also gives extensive information on the various options of travelling to Lofoten.